sbose78/app-stak-devfile/README.md

 The scope of AppStaK goes beyond the traditional software stack and covers development and GitOps activities.

-### Who consumes an application stack ?
+### Who/What consumes an application stack ?

-Developer tools which enables developers to get started with writing applications which would be eventually deployed in a Kubernetes environments, would use Application Stacks to offers users a variety of optioins
+Developer tools which enable developers to develop and deploy apps in a Kubernetes environment.

 ### What information does a stack have ?